davidebersani/davidebersani.github.io/index.markdown

 - Experience with monitoring tools (EFK Stack, Prometheus, Grafana)

 ## Android developer
-**Nextrek s.r.l, Rome, Italy**
+**Nextrek s.r.l, Rome, Italy**<br>
 **February 2028 - May 20218**

-Development of an Android application for the recognition of logos and trademarks and the research of related oppositions (legal documents).
+Development of an Android application for the recognition of logos and trademarks and the research of related oppositions (legal documents).<br>
 This project is the work of my three-year thesis.

 # Education